sanja7s/positive_stress_in_companies/README.md

 ## Background

 * We analysed over 400K company reviews to characterize companies in terms of four types of stress: negative stress, positive stress, passive, and low stress companies.
-* Our analysis reveals the links between the four stress types through time and a major financial crisis, as well as the link between a company stress type and its stock price.
+* Our analysis reveals the links between the four stress types through time and a major financial crisis, as well as the link between a company's stress type and its stock price.

 ## Structure